Paul-M-K/mmpDataExtraction/README.md

 1) I want to use the excel file that was created to Pull all the Console data from the API.
 - Get id numbers for all consoles.
 2) Use console id and game name to get user rating and rating count.

+## Notes for me.

+mmp_RenameFilesForApiCalls is only functioning with a Test file, not the original roms folder.
+This will need to be modified so it can directly look at the roms folder.